Abhishek6543/AnalogClock/ReadMe.txt

-A simple angular clock made using HTML and CSS.
+A simple analog clock made using HTML and CSS.